spaceport-dev/port-echo/README.md

 ## Getting Started
-If this is your first time using Spaceport, perhaps consider starting with the PORT-PIONEER, or PORT-MERCURY starter kits, which provide the same basic structure and configuration, but provide some basic functionality to get you started.
+If this is your first time using Spaceport, perhaps consider starting with PORT-MERCURY starter kit which provide the same basic structure and configuration, but provide some basic functionality to get you started.
 Use Port-Echo if you want to start from scratch and want to implement the basics yourself.

 Developer Onboarding: [https://spaceport.com.co/docs/developer-onboarding](https://spaceport.com.co/docs/developer-onboarding)